SVGMath overview

 2. We're embedding SVGs only, and doing it using "lazy loading" (so the browser only loads the SVGs as the user scrolls down to them).

-3. In 2 out of the 3 output versions, the SVGs use <text> tags instead of <path>s for all numbers and variables.
+3. In the inline <svg> output version, the SVGs use <text> tags instead of <path>s for all numbers and variables.
 This makes each SVG considerably smaller, since we call the fonts once on page load (and don't draw a picture of each character, like in <path>s).

-4. SVGMath includes screen reading facilities (aria-labels) but not MathML by default, since the majority of browsers doesn't handle MathML yet, and this keeps the page smaller.
+4. SVGMath includes screen reading facilities (aria-labels) but not MathML by default, keeping the page smaller.
 (Try the demo page with a screen reader.)

 5. Equation tags (numbering) successfully appear if \label{...} is present in the equation, and links to those numbered equations also work.